teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### documentation_message
 A message linking to the documentation for the bot.

+### slots_blank_emote
+The emote to use, as a string, for the Blank slot in the slots game.
+This defaults to "FailFish".

+### slots_cherry_emote
+The emote to use, as a string, for the Cherry slot in the slots game.
+This defaults to "Kappa".

+### slots_plum_emote
+The emote to use, as a string, for the Plum slot in the slots game.
+This defaults to "HeyGuys".

+### slots_watermelon_emote
+The emote to use, as a string, for the Watermelon slot in the slots game.
+This defaults to "SeemsGood".

+### slots_orange_emote
+The emote to use, as a string, for the Orange slot in the slots game.
+This defaults to "CoolCat".

+### slots_lemon_emote
+The emote to use, as a string, for the Lemon slot in the slots game.
+This defaults to "PartyTime".

+### slots_bar_emote
+The emote to use, as a string, for the Bar slot in the slots game.
+This defaults to "PogChamp".

 ### periodic_input_enabled
 Whether to enable an input sequence that is performed periodically by TRBot.
 Periodic input sequences are useful for newer game consoles that go to sleep after some time of inactivity.
 0 = disabled, 1 = enabled.
 This defaults to 0, disabled.